rhmtspr/my-learning-experience/README.md

 Learning experience at Dicoding

+June 14, 2024
-Learn Introduction to Programming in Java class.
+Learned Introduction to Programming in Java class.
 (Progess 21%)
-* Learn what is Java and why we use it.
+* Learned what is Java and why we use it.
-* Learn tools that can be used to run Java programming language.
+* Learned tools that can be used to run Java programming language.

+June 15, 2024
+Studied the Getting Started with Java Programming class.
+(Progress 56%)
+* Learned the basics of Java, such as basic structure, data types, strings, operators, input/output, and arrays.
+* Learned control flow in Java, such as loops and conditionals.
+* Learned collection data types, such as lists, sets, and maps.